zestia/ember-validation/README.md

   <img src="https://img.shields.io/badge/Ember-%3E%3D%203.12-brightgreen">
 </p>

 This lightweight addon lets you validate an object, or an array of objects.
-It will return a structured response with error messages for anything that failed a _constraint_.
+It will return a structured response with an array of error messages for anything that failed a _constraint_.
+Or, null if it passes validation.

 ### Installation